 (a) God is one.
 The Jews were monotheists (Deut.
 6:4).

 (b) You do well.
 At a time when nations worshipped many gods and idols, believing in one God above all was commendable.
-The Jews took pride in their distinctive beliefs and were ready to die for them.

 (c) The demons believe in one God but they’re still demons.
 Believing in the one God won’t save you if your faith is in yourself instead of his Son.

 (d) And shudder.
 Demons are terrified of God and his wrath (Matt.
 8:29, Mark 5:7).

 But are you willing to recognize, you foolish fellow, that faith without works is useless?

 (a) You foolish fellow.
 It is the height of folly to think you are saved if you reject the Savior sent by God.

 James is not speaking about Christians who hold to the faith of Christ (Jas.
 2:1), but those who are relying on their own righteousness.
 He is addressing God-fearing Jews who are trusting in their ability to keep the law (Jas.
 2:10–12, 19).
 They are foolish because they have heard the word of truth but have not received it into their hearts (Jas.
 1:21).
 They are hearers but not doers of the word (Jas.
 1:22).
 They have an earthly form of wisdom which is demonic in origin (Jas.
 3:15), but have not received the wisdom from above that God gives to all who ask (Jas.
 1:5).

 (b) Works.
 Believing in Jesus; see entry for James 2:14.

 (c) Useless.
 Faith that is unaccompanied by the work or action of believing in Jesus achieves nothing of lasting significance.
 It certainly does not save you.